coredns/coredns/plugin/dns64/README.md

 }
 ~~~

 Apply translation even to the requests which arrived over IPv4 network.
-Beware that enabling this option for dual-stack
+Beware that enabling this option in CoreDNS handling combination
-clients might cause problems.
+of dual-stack and IPv6 clients might cause problems by also doing DNS64 translations for requests of dual-stack clients.
 ~~~ corefile
 . {
     dns64 {